 Aslan never explains why it might be better for us if there is an animating (yet unintelligent) spirit underlying the universe, as opposed to the universe just being an accident.

 Yet Aslan insists that his religious belief still involves a ‘leap of faith’.
 For me, believing in a God that might just as easily be described as “nature’ involves only a tiny semantic distinction.
-I do not see the leap.
+I do not see that any leap is required.